This website uses cookies to ensure you get the best experience on our website. Learn more

 Security measures

 Because of the Okavango Delta's large population of potentially dangerous animals and the fact that Kwara Camp is unfenced, guests are escorted to their rooms after dark.
-A safety talk is given on arrival.
+A safety briefing is given on arrival.
 Air-horns are provided in the rooms to attract attention in case of an emergency.

-Baboons and vervet monkeys do come through camp so it is important to keep tents closed whilst unoccupied, and not to have any food visible (or preferably none in the tents at all).
+Baboons and vervet monkeys do come through camp, so it is important to keep tents closed whilst unoccupied, and not to have any food visible (or preferably none in the tents at all).

 Fire safety